-Groveland was founded in 1848.
-Back then it was known as "Big Oak Flat" before getting its current name in 1863.
-This is a time when much of a community was focused around its main street.
-That's still the case here today, as much the community's lodging, dining and shopping is located on Main St. One of the biggest names is the Iron Door Saloon.
+Much of the community's lodging, dining, and shopping is located along the Main Street (Highway 120).
+One of the most notable businesses downtown is the Iron Door Saloon.
 Founded in 1852, this is the longest continually operating saloon in all of California.
 Step up to the bar, which is the original from when it first opened, and order one of their signature drinks.
-You'll quickly be transported back through time to the old west.
+You'll quickly be transported back through time to the Old West.

-Not only was Groveland a key town during the gold rush, it was also the base of operations when Hetch Hetchy was constructed to provide San Francisco with a stable water source.
-The Groveland Yosemite Gateway Museum was founded to keep the many stories of the community alive, and share them to the many visitors who come through the area.
+Not only was Groveland a key town during the Gold Rush, it was also the base of operations when the O'Shaughnessy Dam was being constructed to form Hetch Hetchy Reservoir, which would provide San Francisco with a stable water source.
+The Groveland Yosemite Gateway Museum, located at Mary Laveroni Park was founded to keep the many stories of the community (natural and cultural) alive, and share them with the many visitors who come through the area.

-A myriad of exhibits guide visitors on a journey through time as they learn about the region's indigenous peoples, pioneers who later settled the area, the gold rush and the construction of Hetch Hetchy.
-Perhaps the most popular exhibit is the massive, 565 pound California Black Bear at the entrance, the largest bear of its kind ever documented.
+A myriad of exhibits guide visitors on a journey through time as they learn about the region's Indigenous peoples, pioneers who later settled the area, the Gold Rush, and the development of Hetch Hetchy Reservoir.
+Perhaps the most popular exhibit is the massive, 565 pound California Black Bear at the entrance.

-Pine Mountain Lake is actually a gated community constructed to take advantage of the beauty of the Groveland area.
-However, many of its amenities, including the 18-hole championship golf course, are open to the public.
+Much of the Pine Mountain Lake area is a gated community with many vacation homes available to rent, some include access to the private pristine lake, and residential homes constructed to take advantage of the beauty of the Groveland area.
+However, many of the community's amenities, including the 18-hole championship golf course, are open to the public.

-Groveland is the Gateway to Yosemite and nestled in the Sierra Nevada Foothills, as such no trip here would be complete without exploring at least a few of the many hiking trails.
-There are many to choose from, with a great selection of difficulties and terrains.
-You can choose to explore yourself, but a great option is to take a guided hike to find the true hidden gems of the area.
+Groveland is the Gateway to Yosemite and is surrounded by the Stanislaus National Forest, as such no trip here would be complete without exploring at least a few of the many trails.
+Hiking is the #1 visitor activity in Tuolumne County after all.
+There are many trails to choose with a great selection of difficulties and terrains, such as the Carlon Falls Trail and Wapama Falls Trail at Hetch Hetchy Reservoir.
+You can choose to explore yourself, but a great option is to utilize a local tour operator to find the true hidden gems of the area.